Enumerating Minimal Defensive Alliances: Definitions

-We now define several important graph parameters.
-To this end, let $G=(V,E)$ be an undirected graph. $u,v\in V$ are called \emph{true twins} if $N[u]=N[v]$. \begin{description} \item[$\nd(G)$] The \emph{neighborhood diversity} \cite{Lam2012} of a graph $G$, written $\nd(G)$, is the number of equivalency classes of the following equivalence relation: two vertices $u, v \in V$ are equivalent if they have the same neighborhoods except for possibly themselves, i.e., if $N(v) \setminus \{u\} = N(u) \setminus \{v\}$.
+We now define several other important graph parameters. \begin{description} \item[$\nd(G)$] The \emph{neighborhood diversity} \cite{Lam2012} of a graph $G$, written $\nd(G)$, is the number of equivalency classes of the following equivalence relation: two vertices $u, v \in V$ are equivalent if they have the same neighborhoods except for possibly themselves, i.e., if $N(v) \setminus \{u\} = N(u) \setminus \{v\}$.
 The equivalence classes form either cliques or independent sets.
 More information on this parameter can be found in~\cite{Kou2013}. \longversion{Notice that $V$ can be partitioned into vertices of the same type in linear time using fast modular decomposition.}